snly2386/bloomDOCS/PUBLICDATA.md

   }
 }

-400 errors also include a JSON response object explaining the cause of the error
 ```
-* 400: User error such as invalid parameters.
 * 404: API endpoint or entity not found.
 * 5xx: Server error.
 Likely caused by a bug in BloomAPI.